-The study revealed that HS CRP levels were increased in all cases of suspected neonatal sepsis.
+The present study concluded that the hs-CRP levels were increased in all cases of suspected neonatal sepsis.
 They remained high in neonates who had deteriorated or remained same clinically at 48 hours of follow-up.
 However, they significantly reduced in neonates showing clinical improvement.